lauren-kohn/houseboss/spec/spec.md

     User accounts are uniquely identified by their email.

- Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users Include user input validations
+ Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying

+ X Ensure that users can't modify content created by other users
+    There is logic in the ItemsController routes to verify that the current user is the owner of the item being accessed.

+ Include user input validations
  BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code